kbauer-hhog/jss/docs/data/routes/guides/thinking-in-jss/developer-workflows/en.md

 ### When to use
 The embedded app can have front-end devs who have only trained on JSS documentation driving the JSS app code-first.
 And the reasoning is that in this scenario, whatever page and datasource templates the front-end devs create won’t need to be scaled, so it’s ok if they don’t follow traditional Sitecore conventions.
 This approach would probably be ok for single-site apps too for the reason reasoning, though I haven’t seen this in practice since most clients have multi-site needs.

-### Reducing risk in log-term Code-First development
+### Reducing risk in long-term Code-First development
 Sometimes teams are requires to stay in Code-First for the majority of development time.
 Here is what your team can do to reduce the risk in such scenarios.

 - As part of front-end developer on boarding, front-end developers should get a chance to poke around Experience Editor.
 They need to understand what components, fields, rendering parameters, and placeholders are from the author’s POV.
 Also, they need to understand that sometimes components need to be rendered in special ways for Experience Editor (ex, a modal would be hidden on page load normally, but visible on page load in EE so that the content can be edited).